Skip to Content

 Start with the Basics

 Like any season, and any sport for that matter, a little preparation can go a long way in helping to prevent injury.
-This includes completing appropriate warm-up and stretching exercises, staying aware of your surroundings and footing, checking equipment prior to use, and staying hydrated.
+This includes incorporating appropriate warm-up and stretching exercises, remaining aware of your surroundings and footing, checking equipment prior to use, and staying hydrated.

-“It’s just as important to stay hydrated in the winter as it is in the summer,” said Dr. Linkous.
-“People have a tendency to think more often about hydration during the hot, summer months, but it can be critical during the winter, too.”
+“It’s just as important to stay hydrated in the winter as it is in the summer,” Dr. Linkous says.
+“People tend to think more often about hydration during the hot, summer months, but it can be critical during the winter, too.”

-In addition to paying attention to what you’re putting in your body, you should also put a fair amount of consideration into what you’re putting on.
+In addition to paying attention to what you’re putting in your body, you should also consider what you’re putting on.
 Depending on the sport, dressing safely and appropriately for the activity may include wearing:

 • Warm layers for quickly changing weather conditions